kyegomez/swarms/README.md

 )

 # Run the agent
-out = agent("Create a new file for a plan to take over the world.") print(out)
+out = agent("Create a new file for a plan to create abundance in the world.
+Save the file and also display the contents of the file.") print(out)
 ```